 We all need good finance.
 A financial sector has a useful core surrounded by a toxic, predatory part.
 This should be entirely uncontroversial, especially following the global financial crisis.

 It seems sensible, then, to shrink finance down to its useful core.
-A fast-growing strand of academic research, known as Tramadol Europe Buy, backs this up.
-Here’s a startling picture from the real world, illustrating the excess bloat (Can You Get In Trouble For Buying Tramadol Online.)
+A fast-growing strand of academic research, known as Online Doctor To Prescribe Tramadol, backs this up.
+Here’s a startling picture from the real world, illustrating the excess bloat (Cheapest Tramadol.)

 2. Wealth Extraction vs. Wealth creation